mreschultz/employeedirectory/README.md

 ## Overview

 This is an employee directory with React.
-The application's UI is broken into components, management of component states, and response to user events.
+The application's UI is broken into components, management of component states and response to user events.

 ## User Story